ayan20985/ayan20985.github.io/index.md

 </style>

 <div id="content_container">
-  Are you admissions staff?
+  Admissions staff?
 Please click <a href="/admissions/">here</a> to be directed to additional documents that you may find useful.
 </div>

 - Learn more about me in my <a href="/about/">about</a> section